nasa/abaverify/readme.md

 The user subroutine is stored in the `for/` directory and the verification tests are stored in the `<your_userSubroutine_repo_dir>/tests/` directory.

 ### Install `abaverify`
 Abaverify can be installed using the python utility `pip` (8.x+).
 The following sections provide a short summary of how to use `pip` to install `abaverify`.
-Clone `abaverify` into a convienent directory:
+Clone `abaverify` into a convenient directory:
 ```
 $  git clone https://developer.nasa.gov/struct-mech/abaverify.git
 ```